-Hopefully, your trees and shrubs will never be attacked by beetles.
+Backyard trees and shrubs are attractive to many different types of beetles.
+These insect pests are covered by a hard carapace making them especially hard to kill.
 They bore into the plant, destroying the nutrient transport system and weakening the overall health.
 If the infestation is serious enough, death may occur.
-They are very hard to control, but here are some ways to get rid of beetles:
+Beetles are very hard to control, but here are some ways to get rid of them.

 Choose Trees and Shrubs Wisely and Keep Them Healthy

 Keep the tree or shrub free of cuts and breaks.
-Do not do your pruning when beetles are known to be in the area.
-Don't leave newly cut firewood nearby, as this will provide a place for the beetles to breed.
+Avoid pruning when beetles are known to be in the area.
+Newly cut firewood, dead leaves and other yard refuse are all breeding grounds for beetles.

 Prune Away Affected Branches

-If the beetle problem is noticed early enough, you can prune off any branches that have been attacked.
+If the beetle problem is noticed early enough, you can prune off any infested branches.
 However, you should be careful when doing this, as new pruning wounds may attract more beetles.
 Learn the months when the adult beetles are flying and try to avoid pruning during those times.

 Cut Down Affected Trees and Shrubs

-Sadly, cutting down the affected trees or shrubs is the only sure-fire way of controlling beetles in most cases.
-Usually, by the time the problem is noticed, the infestation is too widespread to be controlled.
-Pesticides are not able to wipe out large beetle populations, nor pruning if the whole plant is affected.
+Cutting down the affected trees or shrubs is the only sure-fire way of controlling beetles in most cases of severe infestations.
+Usually, by the time the problem is noticed, it is too widespread to be controlled.
+Pesticides and pruning won't wipe out large beetle populations when the whole plant is affected.

 If you have many susceptible trees together, thinning them out can help improve the chances of the remaining trees' survival.